RMcKennaSESE/EGM722_Assignment/README.md

 Repository for the code can be found here: https://github.com/RMcKennaSESE/EGM722_Assignment

+2.1.
+Dependencies

+The main packages for this project are listed in table 1.

+Table 1 List of main dependencies used in project Package	Use	Homepage
+Python 3.9	Python version used numpy	Numerical Python, used for numeric operations	https://numpy.org/

+pandas	Data modification and manipulation	https://numpy.org/

+geopandas	For working with geospatial data in python	https://geopandas.org/en/stable/

+notebook	Allows for creation and display of interactive code notebook	https://jupyter.org/

+folium	Used for interactive mapping	https://python-visualization.github.io/folium/

+shapely	Used for geographical operations	https://shapely.readthedocs.io/en/stable/manual.html

+matplotlib	Used for creating plots in python	https://matplotlib.org/

+2.2.
+Installing the software

-Table 1 is a description of the contents of the repository.
+Table 2 is a description of the contents of the repository.

-Table 1 Contents of repository and description
+Table 2 Contents of repository and description
 Name	Description
 Charts
 	Folder which will contain any images of charts saved when running the code.
 Contains example charts.